ratzlow/styx-model/README.md

 ## Performance
 - [ ] CRUD down to certain depth
-- check if inplace update of map is possible avoid recreation of Map.Entry
+- [ ] check if inplace update of map is possible to avoid recreation of Map.Entry